-Upon review of 2022 operations, in the Company's judgment based on internal metrics of the operation, it was determined that commercial production thresholds were met.
+Upon review of 2022 operations, in the Company's judgment based on internal metrics of the operation, it was determined that commercial production thresholds had been met.
 The Company expects to review the operating performance on a year-by-year basis to determine if such thresholds are maintained over the life of the operation.

-During the nine months ended September 30, 2023, mining and gold recovery operations are ongoing although production was limited as the Company focused its efforts on development and infrastructure related activities while it awaits receipt of a leach pad expansion permit that will allow for more consistent commercial levels of mining and leach pad stacking operations.
+During the year ended December 31, 2023, mining and gold recovery operations were ongoing at Santana although production was limited as the Company focused its efforts on development and infrastructure related activities while it awaited receipt of a leach pad expansion permit that would allow for more consistent commercial levels of mining and leach pad stacking operations going forward.
+The Company has a development plan for Santana in 2024 to utilize the existing leach pad capacity and that will allow mining and stacking operations to increase from the 2023 levels.

-Third Quarter Highlights and Outlook
+2023 Operational Highlights and 2024 Outlook